russell-parrott/Standardized-Definition-of-AI-Governance/README.md

 ## What It Does

-The definition works through a three-part sequence:
+The definition works through a four-part sequence:

 - Definition → Structural Tests → Metrics
 - Definition – establishes what “governance” means as a verifiable condition.